-What is IT asset decommissioning?
+What is IT Asset Decommissioning?

-Although companies can use their data center equipment beyond its lifecycle with proper long-term maintenance from Evernex, sometimes your technology and operational or software prerequisites change.
-In order to stay up to date you might need to replace your outdated hardware with products that are more relevant and add more value to your business needs.
-That’s where IT decommissioning comes in, the process of disposing of hardware assets or IT equipment safely, securely and complying with all regulations.
-Although server disposal or IT asset disposition might seem fairly straightforward, there are several best practices that are worth taking into account when it comes to ITAD (IT asset disposal).
+That’s where IT decommissioning comes in.
+IT decommissioning is the process of disposing hardware assets or IT equipment safely, securely and complying with all regulations.
+Server disposal or IT asset disposition might seem fairly straightforward, but there are several best practices worth taking into account when it comes to IT Asset Disposal (ITAD).

-Why is it important to manage IT asset disposal?
+Why is it important to manage IT Asset Disposal?

-IT asset disposition, if not done in accordance with industry standards, is a great contributor to e-waste.
-According to the UN Environment Programme, over 90% of old, unused IT hardware was illegally dumped or traded in 2015.
-This kind of activity has a direct environmental and economic impact, leads to data theft, IP rights infringement, and violations of data storage and disposal compliance regulations.
-Therefore, the importance of IT asset disposal and its consequences should not be underestimated, especially when considering how it affects a company’s attempts at increasing its sustainability.
-Recycling IT hardware provides the opportunity for a company to boost its eco-scores, since reusing discarded materials will avoid the need to manufacture new ones, ultimately reducing carbon emissions.
+When IT Asset Disposition is not in accordance with industry standards, it is a great contributor to e-waste.
+In 2015, over 90% of unused IT hardware was illegally dumped or traded, according to the UN Environment Programme.
+This kind of activity has a direct negative environmental and economic impact.
+It leads to data theft, IP rights infringement, violations of data storage and disposal compliance regulations.

-Tips for IT asset decommissioning
+Useful Tips IT asset decommissioning

 Tip 1: Note Down the Entire Decommissioning Process